-Honey Garlic Ginger Stir Fry is now in my permanent dinner rotation.
+Honey Garlic Ginger Stir-Fry is now officially in my permanent dinner rotation.
 Stir fry is one of my favorite ways to keep my eating on track.
-It is so easy to get your meat and veggies when you load up with stir fry.
+It is so easy to get your meat and veggies when you load up with stir-fry.
 Sometimes I even skip the rice too.
 Also?
 Chopsticks.
 They rock.
 They are fun to eat with, and they force me to slow down a bit and really focus and enjoy what I’m eating.

 This honey garlic and ginger stir fry packs a flavor punch!
 You can spice it up a bit as well by adding some sriracha if you’d like.
-This is very similar to my Spicy Chili Garlic Stir Fry Sauce, but packs more of a gingery kick than that one.
-Equally easy to throw together.
+This is very similar to my Spicy Chili Garlic Stir-Fry Sauce, but packs more of a gingery kick than that recipe.
+Equally easy to throw together, though!

-I also used some Gourmet Garden garlic stir-in paste for this as well.
-I go through tubes of this stuff SO fast.
+You can use fresh whole garlic if you want to, but I totally make use of those giant jars of minced garlic and don’t even think twice.
 I use it in everything I’d use garlic powder or salt in, everything I’d normally use fresh garlic with – so basically, everything.

 Remove the cover and allow any remaining liquid to cook off, and add in the stir-fry sauce.
 Stir constantly until it is thickened.